kyungjae-lee/engineers-notebook/embedded-systems-programming-arm/build-process-and-makefile.md

+​	[!]
+Note: The compiler does not save `.i` and `.s` file by default.
+You can make the compiler save them by using the compiler flags

 * Note that you need to specify some target-specific information when cross-compiling.
 These include the processor name or processor architecture, Thumb/ARM state, etc. Otherwise, the assembler may not understand some architecture-specific inline assembly code.
 (Check the "Machine-Dependent Options" section in the online GCC documentation.)

   * `-c`: Compile or assemble the source files, but do not link